 - a fire permit has been obtained from the RFS during the Bush Fire Danger Period which typically occurs from September to March

-Note: Burning of vegetation piles is for the purpose of hazard reduction for vegetation grown on that property.
-Bonfires for recreational purposes are not permitted.
+Note: Burning of vegetation is permitted for the purpose of hazard reduction for vegetation grown on that property.

 Burning is prohibited in the following zones without Council approval.